timchown/address-accountability/draft-chown-address-accountability.md

 The author would like to thank the following people for comments on and suggestions for this text:
-Dale Carder, Lorenzo Colitti, Mark Smith, and James Woodyatt.
+Lorenzo Colitti, Mark Smith, and James Woodyatt.

 --- back